intesys/yAutomation-iOS/README.md

         makeAccessible(.loader)

-In case a specific accessibility identifier is needed for back buttons and sliders, `UITestsHelper` can be configured to use different identifier when initialized.
+In case a specific accessibility identifier is needed for back buttons and sliders, `YRobot` can be configured to use different identifier when initialized.

+## Demo Project

+The project in the `Demo` folder showcases the usage of YRobot

+### Configuration
+See the Loader.swift and FormView.swift files fo an example of the minimal configuration required for loaders and back buttonds

+## Usage

+See the `DemoUITests` class for a sample of the usage of `YRobot` with most UI controls and layout elements The `BDDTests` showcases the usage of YRobot in conjunction with XCTest_Gherkin to implement the steps of BDD design test case.